GEO Research Suite database: Hundreds of SEO and LLMO related papers and patents (Google, Microsoft, OpenAI) ... every SEO should know!

 All patents tagged by topic and important authors for quick and targeted research.

-Use the AI Research Tools to gain insights in seconds from all documents in the database, the Google API Leak, Quality Rater Guidelines, Antitrust trial, Google developer documentation …
+Use all AI Research Tools to gain insights in seconds from all documents in the taining databases, Google Leaks and DOJ trials via the Patent & Paper Analyzer and Google Leak Analyzer

 Gain fundamental insights for your SEO and LLMO / GEO work and become a real thought leader.